 How do you choose RAM for your Windows PC?

-DIMM form factor
+DIMM form factor for desktops

 There are 2 form factors for RAM: DIMM and SODIMM.
 For a Windows computer, you always need DIMM memory.
 The DIMM form factor is a bit larger than SODIMM and is specially made for desktop PCs.
 The other version is more compact and therefore suitable for laptops.
 This is the first thing you should consider when choosing RAM for your computer.

 Do I need DDR4 or DDR3 RAM?